 The average warehouse size is now 672,080 square feet.
 That’s up from last year’s 473,400-square-foot measure.
 And a recent study suggests 76 percent of warehouse operations plan to expand their facilities this year.

 As for talent, a recent EmployBridge survey suggests warehouse operators are prepared to offer as much as $2 an hour over average wages to attract and retain workers during the 2018 holiday season.
 That’s because talent is at a premium give today’s single-digit unemployment.

-Using mobile apps to help employees find what they’re looking for faster can go a long way to improve warehouse productivity.
+Using mobile apps not only allows employees find what they’re looking for faster, but it also allows managers to communicate with and dispatch field workers efficiently and better-prepared.
 That way, warehouse operations can get more done with fewer human resources.

 Of course, successful warehousing isn’t just about saving time and money.
 It’s also about doing things right.

-Mobile apps allow for that by replacing inefficient and error-prone paper processes with real-time digital ones.
+Mobile apps allow more efficient, flexible, and powerful documenting, storing, and distributing of data to whoever needs it.
 Outdoor power products company The Husqvarna Group reduced packing mistakes by 200 percent due to its adoption of a quality tracking mobile app.

 This level of improvement may help explain why the industry-wide use of paper-based picking systems dropped from 62% last year to 48% this year.

 Mobile apps can also help the human resources department track the location, expertise, work history, and other factors related to warehouse workers.
 When appropriate, some information can be made available to other mobile apps.
 For example, having information about the expertise and location of their workers could help warehouse managers as they assign tasks for the day.